 Past Imperfect is a series focusing on the history of the game.
-Every Thursday, RTC contributor JL Weill (@AgonicaBoss|Email) highlights some piece of historical arcana that may (or may not) be relevant to today’s college basketball landscape.
-This week: the boy wonder Damon Bailey.
+Every two weeks, RTC contributor Joshua Lars Weill (@AgonicaBoss|Email) highlights some piece of historical arcana that may (or may not) be relevant to today’s college basketball landscape.
+This week: the marvelous dominance of Glenn Robinson.

 The Big Dog was shy.
 You wouldn’t believe someone with a nickname like that would be quiet, reserved and sensitive.
 But then again you wouldn’t believe a lot of things about Glenn Robinson, Jr.

 To believe just how dominant — how beautiful to watch — the man known as Big Dog was in his two seasons in West Lafayette, Indiana, you first have to understand it takes more than talent to make a great basketball player.
 Every year, millions of kids start high school hoops with dreams of being the next big thing.
 Many have more innate talent than all but a small fraction of their peers.
 But whether it’s lack of focus or work ethic, lousy coaching or just lacking the will, the vast majority of those talented kids will never be better than average at basketball.

 But those select few whose ability to do whatever they want on a basketball court – the capability to dominate every game — these are your superstars.
 And to be one of those, a player has to possess more than just athleticism, talent and more than just focus.
 These players must have something deep in their psyche that compels them, that propels them, beyond the abilities of normal athletes.
 And this brings us back to the Big Dog.